xyz-1235/project-zion/README.md

 To run the prototype locally:

 1. Clone this repository to your local machine.
-2. Navigate to the `project-zion` folder.
+2. Navigate to the root folder.
 3. Follow the Quick Start instructions above.

 ### 🔧 Vercel Deployment